Sensitivity of the SHiP experiment to dark photons decaying to a pair of charged particles: Dark photon production and decay

 In its simplest form, the knowledge of the mass of the dark photon \mDP and the kinetic mixing parameter $\varepsilon$ is enough to characterise the model and calculate production cross section and decay properties.

 Three different mechanisms are possible for the production of such new particles at a fixed-target experiment.
 All of them are studied in this paper.

-The initial 400 GeV proton beam interacts with the nucleons from the target material, producing mesons.
+The initial 400\,GeV proton beam interacts with the nucleons from the target material, producing mesons.
 For meson decay channels involving photons, the photon can mix with the dark photon, as described in Section~\ref{sec:meson}.
-This mode is opened only for dark photon masses below 0.9 GeV, as for mesons with masses above this threshold the main decay channels do not involve photons anymore.
+This mode is opened only for dark photon masses below 0.9\,GeV, as for mesons with masses above this threshold the main decay channels do not involve photons anymore.

 The proton-nucleon interaction could also lead to the radiation of a dark photon via a bremsstrahlung process, as described in Section~\ref{sec:pbrem}.
-This mode is heavily suppressed when the dark photon mass exceeds that of the proton, and remains relevant only for masses below $\simeq 2$ GeV.
+This mode is heavily suppressed when the dark photon mass exceeds that of the proton, and remains relevant only for masses below $\simeq 2$\,GeV.

 The third production mode is via a Drell-Yan like process in Quantum Chromodynamic (QCD), i.e. quark-antiquark annihilation into the dark photon, as described in Section~\ref{sec:qcd}.
-For this to happen, the dark photon mass can be in the $\mathcal{O}(\hbox{1--10})$ GeV range.
+This process is relevant for dark photon masses in the range $\mathcal{O}(\hbox{1--10})$\,GeV.
 Using the parton model with a factorisation scale below the GeV scale cannot give sensible results, as expected from the range of validity of parton distribution functions, and hence this region of the parameter space has not been considered for this production mechanism.

 In this paper, the assumption is made that only the initial proton interacts.
 In reality, similar interactions could also happen with protons or mesons coming from cascade decays happening in the target material.
 For electromagnetic processes (electron bremsstrahlung of photons mixing with the dark photon), it has been shown in Ref.~\cite{Gorbunov:2014wqa} that their contribution is negligible compared to the main production mechanisms described above.
 The study however remains to be done for hadronic interactions in the cascade decays, and will be the subject of future work.
 Hence the expectations presented here are conservative and the sensitivity could be improved in the future when this contribution is added.